 Grief: What’s Love Got To Do With It?

-Life is made up of opposites that balance each other: Yin and Yang; dark and the light; up and down; cold and hot; grief and love.
+Life is made up of opposites that balance each other: Yin and Yang; dark and the light; up and down; cold and hot; (grief) fear and love.

-As I write, I am experiencing deep grief.
-My grief is not just from the loss of my father, but from the deep loss of our beloved kitty Rudy, who has left a hole in our hearts and home.
+As I wrote, I was experiencing deep grief.
+My grief was not just from the loss of my father, but from the deep loss of our beloved kitty Rudy, who left a hole in our hearts and home.
 Please continue reading because this is not a story to make you feel sad, but one of hope, deep love and beautiful messages from Rudy.

 I hate grief!
 I have been here many times before for both humans and animals that I love.
 Each time that I have experienced grief it has been different.
 No two feel alike and they can each bring up past grief.
 Why?
 Why is there grief?
 Who invented it?
 It seems so cruel.
 I don’t know if that can be answered, but I did receive something from Rudy that has been a great comfort for me.

 In a moment of deep sobbing I was stopped cold.
 Oh, thank you for that!
 I felt something in my heart and then Rudy showed me.
-Here is what I “saw”.
+This is what I “saw”.

 Imagine your hands in prayer position or Gassho.
 Your united hands represent a heart (and kind of looks like an upside down heart).